tr3ck3r/linklight/exercises/ansible_engine/9-blocks-extra-vars/README.md

 ## Step 3: rescue to the rescue

 Let's update our `roles/apache-basic/tasks/main.yml` file and add a rescue section at the end.
+The rescue section of the block will run if any errors are encountered.
 Here we are going to copy our original httpd.conf file back in place if we encounter any errors, force any handlers to run and then smoke test our website again.

 ```yml
 {% raw %}